 Most of the medication they use are expensive and they prove to be a challenge for the parents to buy especially now with this Coronavirus pandemic.
 The medicine purchased and distributed will last for one month, which is quite a relief.

-We want to thank all our donors and friends of SEP who helped raise the money and all partners who were crucial during the distribution.
+We thank all our donors and friends of SEP who helped raise the money and all partners who were crucial during the distribution.